 Customers using reclaimed water provided by Pinellas County Utilities should be following the reclaimed water restrictions found at http://www.pinellascounty.org/utilities/reclaim-irrigation.htm.

-Cash, Check, Money Order, Credit Card (on City website only) and Direct Debit.
+Payment Options - As a convenience for our customers, we provide a variety of payment options to pay the Utility bill.
+Cash, Check, Money Order, Credit Card and Direct Debit.
 For more information: Click on Living in Safety Harbor, Utility Services, Utility Billing

 You may come into the library in person or apply on line.
 You will need to pick up your card in person with proof of ID and residency.
 Apply for a PPLC Library Card